JDLeongomez/JDL_website/content/en/authors/daniela-martinez-franco/_index.md

 ---
 # Display name
-title: Johan Sebastian Castiblanco
+title: Daniela Martínez Franco

 # Weight
-weight: 3
+weight: 20222

 # Username (this should match the folder name)
 authors:
-- johan-sebastian-castiblanco
+- daniela-martinez-franco

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: BSc Psychology | Research supervision since 2022
+role: BSc Psychology | Research supervision 2021-2022 (Distinction)

 # Organizations/Affiliations
 organizations: